GalDaich/FinalProject2024/README.md

 Wait for process to complete

 ### Setting up flask application
-Open a new CMD<br>
-Start up the virual environment<br>
-Navigate to the machine learning folder and start the flask app ➜ Run this in cmd: python app.py
+start the flask app ➜ Run this in cmd: python app.py

 ## Open MongoDB compass